Rabbit Advocacy Animal Matters

 For updates see: Coombs news.

 Sadly, the majority of the rabbits have not survived more than about a year after being relocated to Coombs.
 The big question is why?
-Vickery's not saying.
+Vickery's not saying but we know that incompetence and the operator refusing to work with others played a big part.
 We hope the truth will one day be exposed.